Neural-Systems-at-UIO/Laterality/README.md

 # Laterality
-Python code for performing laterality analysis of rat and mouse brain data
+Python code for performing laterality analysis of rat and mouse brain data obtained using the [QUINT workflow] (https://quint-workflow.readthedocs.io/en/latest/)

 ### Python Scripts for Data Processing (Data_Cleaning_Scripts)
 1. `SliceCellCountMerger.py` Merges cell counts into a single table, with slices as rows and regions as columns.
 If a slice is missing, an empty line is created.
 The